 The total elapsed time from initial scoping to settlement letter is typically nine to eighteen months for a moderate-complexity case, longer for multi-jurisdictional positions or trust structures.

-If you have an offshore matter to disclose, are weighing the route choice, or need adviser-led handling of a WDF case, the form at the foot of the page is the route to a structured first-pass assessment.
-Property Tax Partners works across the WDF, LPC, CoP9, and underlying penalty-framework content together, which matters where the route choice or the penalty positioning is contested.
+If you have an offshore matter to disclose, are weighing the route choice, or want adviser-led handling of a WDF case, the form at the foot of the page is the way to a structured first-pass assessment.
+Property Tax Partners works across the WDF, LPC, CoP9 and the underlying penalty framework together, which is what counts when the route choice or the penalty positioning is contested.